With this foolproof recipe, you can make Baked Japanese Sweet Potatoes (Yaki Imo) that are perfectly tender, fluffy, and sweet!

 Where to Buy Japanese Sweet Potatoes

-I usually buy satsumaimo from my local Japanese grocery store or farmers’ market, but you can certainly find them at major grocery stores in the US such as Whole Foods, Trader Joe’s, or local co-ops.
+I usually buy satsumaimo from my local Japanese grocery store or farmers’ market, but you can certainly find them at local Asian grocery stores and major grocery stores in the US such as Whole Foods, Trader Joe’s, or local co-ops.

 Choose the ones with smooth skin and feel heavy when you hold them.
 If they are elongated and have a lot of roots, they have too much fiber and are not delicious.
 You might find some sweet potatoes that have sticky liquid coming out of the cut end or got solidified on the skin.
 They are good and sweet, so grab them!